 Research has found that only trace amounts of THC and CBD were detected in participants’ blood, saliva, and urine after they followed oral administration protocols.
 They also discovered that there’s no significant difference between the high from smoking marijuana and ingesting it through an oil.

-The long-term side effects of CBD are still not known in the scientific community which makes CBD a popular drug to study in various medical fields.
-Even though there’s no scientific evidence for it, some people claim that CBD has anti-inflammatory and pain-relieving properties which are believed to be due to its positive effect on cannabinoids receptors in the brain.
+The long-term side effects of CBD are still not known in the scientific community, which makes CBD a popular drug to study in various medical fields.
+Even though there’s no scientific evidence for it, some people claim that CBD has anti-inflammatory and pain-relieving properties including gout, which are believed to be due to its positive effect on cannabinoids receptors in the brain.

 How Long Do the Effects of CBD Oil Last?